Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Félix Resurrección Hidalgo (random Filipino Painer)

 Fixes:
-- Zeppelin Expedition events should no longer fire when the Expedition has ended.
+- Zeppelin Expedition events should no longer show when the Expedition has ended.
+- Archaeology events should no show up when the Expedition has ended.